lablabs/ansible-role-rke2/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
-- [ ] Small minor change not affecting the Ansible Role code (Github Actions Workflow, Documentation etc.)
+- [ ] Small minor change not affecting the Ansible Role code (GitHub Actions Workflow, Documentation etc.)

 ## How Has This Been Tested?
 <!---